UTSHO2628/GreenLife_Project_V1.0/README.md

 Step 1: Start Your Local Server

 Open the XAMPP Control Panel on your computer.
-Make sure the Apache module is started (click the "Start" button)..
+Make sure the Apache module is started (click the "Start" button).
 Make sure the MySQL module is started.
 Step 2: Make Sure the Project is in the Right Place